Leveraging Large Language Models to Measure Gender Representation Bias in Gendered Language Corpora: Methodology

 \subsection{Gender Polarity}

 Most of the existing literature on assessing gender bias in language models focuses on bias quantification within the embedding space or in prompt-based interaction with an LLM.
-However, the scope of this paper is to measure bias in the LLM training data.
-The most relevant approach is presented in \citet{dhamala2021bold}, which introduces gender polarity as a method to quantify the presence of gender-specific language in a given text.
+However, the scope of this paper is to measure gender representation bias in the \emph{LLM training data itself}.
+The most relevant approach for our purpose is the \emph{gender polarity} method to quantify the presence of gender-specific language in a given text \citep{dhamala2021bold}.
 The authors propose two metrics to evaluate gender polarity.
-The first one, \emph{unigram matching}, involves a straightforward count of gender-specific tokens (words) from a predefined list.
-The tokens are defined as follows: \begin{itemize} \item Male tokens: \textit{he, him, his, himself, man, men, he’s, boy, boys}. \item Female tokens: \textit{she, her, hers, herself, woman, women, she’s, girl, girls}. \end{itemize}

-The second metric proposed in \citet{dhamala2021bold} employs word embeddings to assess the proximity of words to a gendered vector space.
+The first one is \emph{unigram matching}, which involves a straightforward count of gender-specific tokens (words) from a predefined list of male \emph{(he, him, his, himself, man, men, he's, boy, boys)} and female \emph{(she, her, hers, herself, woman, women, she's, girl, girls)} tokens.
+The second metric employs word embeddings to assess the proximity of words to a gendered vector space.
 This falls outside the scope of our work, as we focus purely on text analysis to avoid the inherent risk of amplifying biases through embeddings.

-While these metrics were designed to evaluate text generation models in prompt-based interactions, specifically on the BOLD dataset \citep{dhamala2021bold}, we propose extending the application of \emph{unigram matching}, further referred to as the \emph{gender polarity}, to quantify gender bias in larger text corpora.
-This approach facilitates more comprehensive assessments of gender representation in linguistic datasets.
+While these metrics were designed to evaluate text generation models in prompt-based interactions, specifically on the BOLD dataset \citep{dhamala2021bold}, we propose extending the application of \emph{unigram matching}, further referred to as the \emph{gender polarity} method, to quantify gender representation bias in text corpora.
+In a given text, the number of male tokens (denoted as $G_M$) and the number of female tokens ($G_F$) are counted, such that the gender representation bias in the text can then be expressed as the ratio $G_M:G_F$.

-In a given text, the number of male tokens (denoted as $G_M$) and the number of female tokens ($G_F$) are counted.
-The gender representation bias in the text can then be expressed as the ratio $G_M:G_F$.
-The gender polarity method was designed for English texts, where gender differentiation in language usage is mostly captured through distinct pronouns and other gender-specific tokens.
-Nonetheless, this approach cannot be directly applied to gendered languages, such as Spanish, by merely translating the token lists to the target language.
-In gendered languages, specific parts of speech, such as nouns or adjectives, have inherent gender properties that often require different forms based on the gender of the subjects or objects they describe.
-This leads to a more complex interaction between grammatical gender and semantic content, necessitating a tailored method capable of accounting for the intrinsic gender agreement rules in such languages.
+However, gender polarity was specifically designed for English texts, where gender differentiation in language usage is mostly captured through distinct pronouns and a limited set of gender-specific words.
+The next section explains why a direct adaptation of this approach to gendered languages is inadequate, and describes a new methodology to carry out this task.